mkeet/AQuestGO/README.md

 - 'DigitalHumanities' contains the DH ontologies used and the generated questions.
 - 'Data Used' contains the collected data (excel and CSV files).
 - 'Report from data analysis' contains the results of the data analysis from the C# code.
+- 'QAFarchitecture' contains all files related to the architecture for generating questions, answers, and feedback from ontologies.

 ## Contributors:
 - Toky Raboanary